Guide to visiting the Cook Islands

 As you can see, the Cook Islands holds equal parts of excitement and relaxation that is sure to please all kinds of travellers.
 And with an easy flight from New Zealand, why not make it your next adventure?

 The content of this article is general and provided for information purposes only.
-Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of the articles.
+Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of any article.

 This article may contain hyperlinks to other websites owned or operated by third parties, or references to third party products or services.
-SCTI isn’t responsible for, and makes no recommendation about the content or accuracy of any third party website, or for the suitability or performance of any product or service.
+SCTI isn’t responsible for, and makes no recommendation about, the content or accuracy of any third party website, or for the suitability or performance of any product or service.
 The inclusion of a link in this article doesn’t imply that SCTI endorses the website or third party product/service.